 Your students are probably familiar with Christmas in America but what about the way it’s celebrated around the globe?
 Of course include other winter holidays and their celebrations such as Diwali, Hanukkah, and Boxing Day!

 You can introduce new holidays from a different culture.
-Next, provide a journal prompts related to each holiday.
+Next, provide journal prompts related to each holiday.
 Finally, students write about the traditions and celebrations they’ve learned.

 As a bonus, have students write about their own holiday traditions.
 It’s a great way to get to know your students even more.